openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/OpenResponseAssessments.rst

 option.

 .. image:: ../../../../shared/building_and_running_chapters/Images/PA_TrainingAssessment_Scored.png
-   :alt: Sample training response, scored
+   :alt: Sample training response, scored.
    :width: 500

-The learner continues to try scoring the sample response until the learner's scoring for all criteria matches the instructor's scoring.
+The learner continues to try scoring the sample response until the learner's scoring for all criteria matches the scoring defined by the course team.

 For more information, see :ref:`PA Student Training Step`.